vpalombo/PANEV/README.md

 #   6 ENSBTAG00000001522     526138             MTERF3
 ```

-Preparation of formatted gene list from entrez gene ID:
+Preparation of a formatted gene list from entrez gene ID:

 ``` r
 # Example of gene list from genomic dataset with entrez id